-Nissan Maxima years to avoid — most common problems
+Best and worst Nissan Maxima years — which to avoid

 Although the Nissan Maxima is a reliable car, it is not flawless.
-Depending on the model year, you can experience several issues, ranging from transmission malfunctions to defective AEB.
-Therefore, it is vital to know which Nissan Maxima years to avoid if you want to enjoy its great performance.
+Depending on the model year, you can experience several issues, so buying a model that would serve you for years requires some knowledge of Nissan Maxima years to avoid.

 Most common Nissan Maxima problems